-The Michigan Chamber Foundation is pleased to serve as host of the first Michigan ATHENA luncheon on May 25, 2017 at the Radisson Hotel, Lansing.
+The Michigan Chamber Foundation is pleased to serve as host of the Michigan ATHENA luncheon.
 Co-hosted with local ATHENA leadership and award programs, the event invites some of the most influential women leaders from around the state.
 The program will include networking and roundtable discussions regarding future leadership programming for next generation and emerging leaders.

 Who Should Attend

 The event is a recognition opportunity for women leaders across the state including past and present ATHENA recipients, recognized community leaders and influential women, board members, and supporters.
 Attendees are encouraged to bring an emerging leader to participate in the discussion and to network with established women leaders.